 Participant timeline {13}

-Participants are adult trauma patients who present to the emergency department of participating hospitals and are admitted or transferred for admission.
+The patient participants will be adult trauma patients who present to the emergency departments of the participating hospitals and are admitted or transferred for admission.
 Participants are screened by the clinical research coordinators and all participants who meet the eligibility criteria will be included in the study.
-Participant baseline and other subsequent data will be collected as per Table 2.
+The participant’s baseline and subsequent data will be collected as per Table 2.